St John Ambulance

 Course Requirements

-This course consists of twenty one (21) workshops of face-to-face training which includes four observer shifts (available on Tuesdays to Fridays) with St John.
+This course consists of 19 days of face-to-face workshops and 8 placement shifts (available on Tuesdays to Fridays) with St John.
 Students are also required to complete self-paced workbooks, and self-guided learning.
-Students are given six (6) months from course commencement date to complete the course.
-For Face-to-face sessions, observation shifts and simulated training, students will be required to attend one of our training facilities.
+Students are given 6 months from course commencement date to complete the course.
+For Face-to-face sessions, placement shifts and simulated training, students will be required to attend one of our training facilities.

 Additional Requirements